AnyChart/docs.anychart.com/Quick_Start/Supported_Charts_Types.md

 # Supported Charts Types

-AnyChart offers of chart types and their modifications and combinations, in the table below you can find a full list of all chart types available, with links to tutorials where you can find out how to create them.
+AnyChart offers of chart types and their modifications and combinations, in the table below you can find the full list of all chart types available, with links to tutorials where you can find out how to create them.

 ## List of Supported Chart Types